kleinmann-orm/kleinmann-orm/examples/sanic/README.rst

-Tortoise-ORM Sanic example
+Kleinmann-ORM Sanic example
 ==========================

-We have a lightweight integration util ``tortoise.contrib.sanic`` which has a single function ``register_tortoise`` which sets up Tortoise-ORM on startup and cleans up on teardown.
+We have a lightweight integration util ``kleinmann.contrib.sanic`` which has a single function ``register_kleinmann`` which sets up Kleinmann-ORM on startup and cleans up on teardown.

 Usage
 -----